microsoft/verified-storage/osdi25/capybaraKV/README.md

 ```

 The script will store output from verification in `storage_node/src/verif_output_{timestamp}.txt` and print the main metrics (verification results and time) to the terminal.
-If everything worked as expected, the line starting with `verification results` will say `0 errors`.
+If everything worked as expected, the output will include a line like `verification results:: 707 verified, 0 errors`.

 **Note**: In the `verif_output.txt` file, you may see messages like "function body check finished in 2 seconds" or "Some checks are taking longer than 2s", particularly in the 1 thread case.
 These are unrelated to the verification results and can be ignored.